YKonyalicetin/AirbnbBerlinDemandAnalysis/README.md

 It can be noted that bookings, approximated by the sum of reviews on acommodations, follow a clear upward trend (if we ignore COVID-19 pandemic's drastic impact on reviews in February and March 2020).
 Furthermore, a seasonal pattern is evident when observing the peaks at turns of years and low points around the Christmas period.

-By using the number of reviews as an approximation for the demand of Airbnb accommodations, this analysis gives insights into market developments.
+By using the number of reviews as an approximation for the demand of Airbnb accommodations, this analysis gives important insights into market developments.

+## Data
+The data was gratefully retrieved from [Inside Airbnb](http://insideairbnb.com/get-the-data.html).